marcelscruz/react-indecision-app/README.md

 ## Project

-This web app was created based on Andrew Mead's React course version 2.
+This web app was created based on Andrew Mead's React course.
 In this app you can submit a list of things you should do and let the computer decide for you which one you should do next.

 ## Installing